fernandohkuku/voteApp/README.md

 # React App using Redux
-  the importance of this project is the implementation fo redux using the best practices. the backend is with NodeJS and express
+  - [the importance of this project is the implementation fo redux using the best practices]
+  - [the backend was created with NodeJS and express]
+  - [the database is created with MongoDB]

 # Run this application.
-cd client -> you have run npm install or yarn install cd server -> you have run npm install or yarn install
+- [cd client -> you have to run npm install or yarn install]
+- [cd server -> you have to run npm install or yarn install]

-after that run ./start.sh
+- [after that run ./start.sh]